 \begin{lem} \lemlabel{trivial_bracket} Let $\mathfrak{g}$ be a finite dimensional nilpotent Lie algerbra and let $\mathfrak{g}'$ be the graded Lie algebra associated to $\mathfrak{g}$.
 If the Lie bracket on $\mathfrak{g}'$ is trivial then the Lie bracket on $\mathfrak{g}$ is trivial. \end{lem} \begin{proof} If the Lie bracket on $\mathfrak{g}'$ is trivial then, for any $x,y \in \mathfrak{g}_1$, the bracket $[x + \mathfrak{g}_2, y + \mathfrak{g_2}] = [x,y] + \mathfrak{g}_3$ is trivial in $\mathfrak{g}_2/\mathfrak{g}_3$, i.e., we have $[x,y] \in \mathfrak{g}_3$.
 But then $\mathfrak{g}_2 = [\mathfrak{g}_1, \mathfrak{g}_1] \subseteq \mathfrak{g}_3$ so $\mathfrak{g}_2 = \mathfrak{g}_3$.
 This implies that the lower central series of $\mathfrak{g}$ stabilizes at $\mathfrak{g}_2$ so, by nilpotence, we have $0 = \mathfrak{g}_2 = [\mathfrak{g}, \mathfrak{g}]$. \end{proof}

 To prove the next lemma we will need the following result of Isbell.

-\begin{thm}[{Isbell \cite[Theorem~3.6]{Isbell:1964}}] \thmlabel{isbell} Let $X$ be an $n$-dimensional locally compact hyperconvex metric space.
+\begin{thm}[{Isbell \cite[Theorem~3.6]{Isbell:1964}}] \thmlabel{isbell} Let $X$ be an $n$-dimensional locally compact injective metric space.
 Then there exists a subspace $B \subset X$ such that $B$ is homeomorphic to a ball of dimension $n$ and $B$ isometrically embeds in $(\R^n,|\cdot|_{\infty}\bigr)$. \end{thm}

-\begin{lem} \lemlabel{nilpinf} Let $G$ be a virtually nilpotent group.
-Let $G$ act properly and cocompactly on a Helly graph $\Gamma$.
-Then any asymptotic cone of $\Gamma$ is isometric to $\bigl(\R^n,|\cdot|_{\infty}\bigr)$. \end{lem} \begin{proof} Since $G$ is Helly, it is finitely generated.
-Then, By Pansu \cite{Pansu:1983}, the asymptotic cone $(G_{\infty}, d_{\infty})$ of $(G,d)$ is a simply connected nilpotent Lie group $G_{\infty}$ endowed with a left-invariant metric $d_{\infty}$ inducing the manifold topology and a one-parameter family of Lie group automorphisms $\delta_t$ that are dilations of $d_{\infty}$, that is
+\begin{lem} \lemlabel{nilpinf} Let $G$ be a virtually nilpotent group acting metrically properly and coboundedly on a coarsely injective space $Y$.
+Then any asymptotic cone of $Y$ is isometric to $\bigl(\R^n,|\cdot|_{\infty}\bigr)$. \end{lem} \begin{proof} Since $G$ acts metrically properly and coboundedly on a roughly geodesic metric space, it is finitely generated.
+By \Propref{pbmetric} defines a roughly geodesic, left-invariant metric on $G$ and $g \mapsto g\cdot y_0$ is a rough isometry from $(G,d)$ to $Y$.
+Since $G$ is virtually nilpotent, by Pansu \cite{Pansu:1983}, there is a unique asymptotic cone of $(G,d)$, independent of the choice of ultrafilter, basepoint sequence and scaling sequence.
+Moreover, this asymptotic cone $(G_{\infty}, d_{\infty})$ is a simply connected nilpotent Lie group $G_{\infty}$, the metric $d_{\infty}$ is left-invariant and induces the manifold topology on $G_{\infty}$ and there exists a one-parameter family of Lie group automorphisms $\delta_t$ that are dilations of $d_{\infty}$, that is